AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Project configuration.md

 ## Manually integrate the SDK \(Not recommended\)

-To manually integrate the SDK, you must download packages of the latest release from GitHub, including six frameworks and one bundle resource package.
+To manually integrate the SDK, you must download packages of the latest release from GitHub, including six frameworks and a bundle resource package.

 |Name|Type|Description|Download link|
 |----|----|-----------|-------------|